 There are also ways to develop film using liquids found around your home like coffee, beer, and wine.
 See this article, if you are interested in developing film at home using more environmentally safer chemicals.

-Where Can I Develop Film?
+Where Can I Get Film Developed?

 Besides developing film at home, there are both brick-and-mortar physical options and online services through the mail.
 There may even be local professional or community darkrooms near you if you live in a large city like New York City or Charlotte, NC that you can use for free of charge or darkrooms for rent, provided that you bring your own supplies.
 See this website to locate a darkroom near you.
 With many options, there’s really no excuse to finally get those films developed once and for all.

-Online Options for Developing Film Through the Mail or In Store
+Options for Developing Film Through the Mail or In Store

 - The Darkroom — For $17.95 (including shipping) per roll, they will develop your color and black & white 35mm and medium format film.
 You download a shipping label from their website and mail in your film.
 They will process the film, send you digital scans, and will send the negatives back to you via mail.